Memoirs of a Geisha

 At 73 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Sayuri's mizuage sells for a record price, making her Gion's most celebrated geisha.
 She defeats Hatsumomo and becomes the okiya's heir.
 This is a false victory—she has achieved success but not love, and war is approaching., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 108 minutes (74% through) represents the emotional nadir.
 Here, Sayuri engineers a situation where Nobu discovers her with another man to break his desire for her, hoping to free herself for the Chairman.
 But the Chairman witnesses it too, and she sees the hurt and disappointment in his eyes.
-She has destroyed everything., demonstrates the protagonist at their lowest point.
+She has destroyed everything., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 116 minutes initiates the final act resolution at 80% of the runtime.
 The Chairman comes to Sayuri and reveals he has loved her since their first meeting.
 He arranged everything—Mameha's training, her career—to elevate her.
 He kept his distance out of respect for Nobu.
 Now he chooses her.
 Sayuri realizes love has been guiding her path all along., demonstrating the transformation achieved throughout the journey.